Itvisors/mendix-nativeDraggableList/README.md

 The on drop action must be a nanoflow.
 In your nanoflow, call JavaScript action `NanoflowCommonsITvisors.ParseNativeDraggableListDropData` to get a list of non-persistent objects for each of the items in the list.
-For each item in the list, get the corresponding object and update it's sequence number with the value of the drop data item.
+For each item in the list, get the corresponding object and update its sequence number with the value of the drop data item.

 At the end of your nanoflow, be sure to clear the drop data string of your context object to clean it up.